Welcome to our travel shop!

 Working Holiday Resources

-Helpful Facebook discussion and support group for working holiday participants going to Canada.
-Administrated by Gemma, over 8000 members
+Facebook discussion and support group for working holiday participants heading to Canada.
+Administrated by Gemma with 16k+ members

 True Traveller provides long stay policies to permanent residents of EEA countries such as the UK, Ireland, France and Germany (no minimum residency requirements).
 Unlimited visits home are allowed and winter sports coverage is available.

-Transferwise is an online money transfer service.
-I use Transferwise regularly to transfer money between the UK and Canada.
-It has low transfer fees and an excellent exchange rate.
+TransferWise is an online money transfer service I use regularly.
+I use It has low transfer fees and an excellent exchange rate.
+New users can use this link for one free transfer

 Bag and luggage shipping service, great for sending items (such as ski equipment) home during a working holiday.
 5% discount with this link